Things to Do in the Berkshires

 There is something magical about the Berkshires.
 Surrounded by breathtaking mountain vistas, this is an area full of history, culture, and the great outdoors just waiting to be explored.
 History buffs can spend days visiting historic homes, sites, and museums.
-World-class music, theater, and dance are found on many stages throughout the area all year round and make up some of the best Berkshire activities in the area.
+World-class music, theater, and dance are found on many stages throughout the area all year round.
 Outdoor enthusiasts will find miles and miles of trails for hiking and biking, rivers and lakes to explore and slopes for skiing in winter.

 Video courtesy of the Berkshire Visitor’s Bureau

-Close to our Berkshires bed and breakfast visitors will find the oldest covered bridge in Massachusetts, two wildlife preserves with lovely trails to hike, and even a ukulele factory to visit.
-As for other unique Berkshire activities, there is also a wonderful array of antique stores to poke about in and find a treasure or two.
+Close to Staveleigh House Bed and Breakfast, visitors will find the oldest covered bridge in Massachusetts, two wildlife preserves with lovely trails to hike, a ukulele factory to visit and both a local brewery and distillery with delicious spirits to taste.
+There is also a wonderful array of antique stores to poke about in and find a treasure or two.
 Other Berkshire attractions are just a short drive away.